-A king named Arviragus was said to have founded Oxford in 70 AD but we know that there was a large Neolithic population here, possibly as early as 4000 BC from archaeological finds of Neolithic arrowheads and other remains in the area.
+King Arviragus is believed to have founded Oxford in 70 AD but we know that there was a large Neolithic population here, possibly as early as 4000 BC from archaeological finds of Neolithic arrowheads and other remains in the area.
 Though no evidence of a settlement exists.
 Evidence of Bronze Age 2000-700BC barrows indicate a more permanent settlement during that period.
 Oxford seems to have been largely ignored by the Roman conquerors, although there is evidence of pottery kilns here which may have supplied earthenware vessels to the new rulers of the island realm.
 There was a Roman villa on the boundary between Cutteslowe and Water Eaton.
 It is in the Saxon period that Oxford or Oxenfordia begins to grow in importance which was missing from its Roman past.
 A Saxon abbey was established where Christ Church now stands, and the abbess was St. Frideswide, a Mercian princess.
 St. Frideswides abbey burnt to the ground in 1002.
 The Danish population of Oxford were blamed for the burning, and large numbers were massacred.
 The abbey was later rebuilt as an Augustinian priory.
 The cemetary of the priory has now been excavated in Christ Church Meadow.
 Oxford's growth during the late Saxon period owed much to its position on a major trade route between the powerful Saxon kingdoms of Mercia and Wessex.
 In 1071 the Norman lord Robert D'Oily built Oxford Castle the castle was fortified both against the city and the world at large.
 Sometime in the late 11th or early 12th century Oxford became a centre of learning for training clerics.
 It is not known precisely when a school or university was established.
 In some ways Oxford University was never really founded, it simply evolved.
 Oxford burned the city to the ground in 1138.
 By the 13th century Oxford was firmly established as an academic centre, drawing students from all across Europe.
 Studies were centred on houses established by the Dominicans, Fransiscans, Carmelites, and Augustinians.

 Oxford was hit hard by the Black Plague in 1348-1350.
 The colleges kept country houses where scholars could flee during periods of plague, but the residents of the city had no such escape.
 The population of the city dropped and the colleges took full advantage by buying up vacant property and greatly expanding their holdings within Oxford.